alemart/encantar-js/docs/faq.md

 ### What if I'm making applications for clients?

+Ask yourself: who is going to distribute the application?

-Whoever distributes an application to others under their name must have a license key issued in their name, unless the [requirements of the GPL](#which-edition-should-i-pick) are fully met.
+Whoever distributes a proprietary application to others must have a license key.
 Browser delivery counts as distribution.
-If your clients are distributing proprietary applications under their name (for example, through their own domain or app store account), then each of your clients needs a license key issued in their name.
-If you are the one distributing proprietary applications under your name, then you need a license key issued in your name.
+If your clients are distributing proprietary applications (for example, through their own domain or app store account), then each of your clients needs their own license key.
+If you are the one distributing proprietary applications, then you need your own license key.

 License keys are not transferable.
-A separate license key is required for each client who distributes a proprietary application.
+A separate license key is required for each client who distributes proprietary applications.
 You can ask your client to buy a license key.

+Your client doesn't need a separate license key if you are going to distribute the application through your own domain (assuming you have your own license key).
+In this case, you, the author of the application, must be able to distribute that application under your name.

 A license key may be issued to an individual or to a company.
 The licensee must be the one distributing the application.